ESP32: Getting Started With Firebase (Realtime Database)

 You can use the ESP32 to connect and interact with your Firebase project, and you can create applications to control the ESP32 via Firebase from anywhere in the world.

-This means that you can have two ESP32 boards in different networks, with one board storing data and the other board reading the most recent data, for example.
+You can have two ESP32 boards in different networks, with one board storing data and the other board reading the most recent data, for example.

 ESP32 Firebase Project Introduction realtime database